 - The Giver – This Newberry Award-winning novel tells the story of a boy named Jonas who lives in a highly-controlled society where sameness is encouraged.
 The elders assign him with the job of receiving all of the collected memories within this dystopian world, opening his eyes to both joy and pain for the first time.

 - Little Women – Few books detailing the lives of adolescence have stood the test of time as well as Louisa May Alcott’s 1868 classic.
 And the dominant themes of family, love, work, social norms, and sacrifice still resonate today.
 Generations of women have enjoyed this classic, as they can see themselves through the eyes of Meg, Jo, Beth, and Amy.

 There are a lot of kids who get bored with the idea of classic books.
 But the following coming of age books offer up keen character development and excitement for any tween and teen:

-- Harry Potter and the Philosopher’s Stone – It might seem hard to believe that there was a time before Harry Potter was such a phenomenon.
+- Harry Potter and the Sorcerer’s Stone – It might seem hard to believe that there was a time before Harry Potter was such a phenomenon.
 But, this fantasy story by J.K.
 Rowling is one of the best books for boys and girl out there.
 Children will enjoy following 11-year old Harry’s adventures at Hogwarts School of Witchcraft and Wizardry.
 And, this one of the coming of age books for middle school that’s also a best seller!

 - Out of My Mind – This beautiful novel explores the story of Melody Brooks who is brilliant with a photographic memory.
 But due to her cerebral palsy, she isn’t able to speak or feed herself.
 This novel is sure to inspire your teen with Melody’s story of perseverance despite her physical limitations.